The Surprising Vacation Spot You Should Book for Endless Celeb Sightings

 It’s a question I regularly ask myself since my Instagram feed is almost always flooded with bikini-clad stars seductively posing in Ibiza with their supermodel friends not far behind.
 (That question and “How is North West feeling about her new cousins?” are my most pressing for Hollywood elites.
 But I digress.)

 We’re so used to assuming celebrities find more joy in partying on yachts with Leonardo DiCaprio in St. Tropez than spending a few quiet days away from the chaos of their everyday lives in L.A. or N.Y.C.
 But a recent trip I took (on behalf of Ford to celebrate the arrival of their newest model, the Ford EcoSport) to one particular celeb hotspot in southern California gave me a window into where stars really go when they want to unwind.
-“Ojai is a really sleepy town Monday through Thursday,” local resident Brad Steward told me during my stay at the airstream hotel he owns, Caravan Outpost.
+“Ojai is a really sleepy town Monday through Thursday,” local resident Brad Steward told me during my stay at the airstream hotel he co-owns with wife Shawn and Chet and Mellanie Hilgers, Caravan Outpost.
 “It’s like this little town in the valley.
 Friday through Sunday, it’s a suburb of L.A.”

 I traveled to Ojai – about two hours northwest of L.A. – in late March, expecting some sunshine, though I was greeted by sweater weather.
 “It’s our winter,” one local assured me of the weekend’s abnormally cloudy 40° weather.
 “This is the coldest it ever gets here.”
 But aside from the two days of less-than-ideal temperatures, Ojai still offers Instagrammably rustic charm, from its surrounding Topatopa Mountains to the locally sourced honey, wine, beer and kombucha flights sold at boutique, independently owned shops and breweries.